github/github-ds/README.md

-# Github::KV
+# Github::Store

+`GitHub::Store` is a collection of Ruby libraries for working with SQL on top of ActiveRecord's connection.

-`GitHub::KV` is a key/value data store backed by MySQL and written in Ruby using `GitHub::SQL` and `GitHub::Result`.
+* `GitHub::KV` is a key/value data store backed by MySQL.

-`GitHub::SQL` is for building and executing a SQL query.
+* `GitHub::SQL` is for building and executing a SQL query.
 This class uses ActiveRecord's connection class, but provides a better API for bind values and raw data access.

-`GitHub::Result` makes it easier to bake in resiliency through the use of a Result object instead of raising exceptions.
+* `GitHub::Result` makes it easier to bake in resiliency through the use of a Result object instead of raising exceptions.

 ## Installation